magalenyo/NodeAPI/README.md

 # NodeAPI
  API Rest made in Node JS

-This API sets several endpoints and connects to an external MongoDB database.
+This Node+Express API sets several endpoints and connects to an external MongoDB database with Mongoose.